 Don’t snowshoe alone!
 Bitter cold, strong glare, and icy conditions can complicate even the most basic of trails.
 Having at least one buddy along for the journey means you can keep an eye on each other and help each other out in a pinch — just in case someone gets hurt or stranded.
 Plus, it can’t hurt for one of you to hop out of the car in a packed Sno-Park to help the driver spot their parking job.
 Everything is tougher to do on a layer of snow and ice.

 Sunglasses are your friends.
 No joke.
-Snow-covered landscapes are surprisingly bright even in relative shadow, and it’s a terrible thing to be squinting in pain when you should be having fun.
+Snow-covered landscapes are surprisingly bright even in relative shadow.
+It’s a terrible thing to be squinting in pain when you should be having fun.

 Waterproof yourself.
 Every item of outside-facing clothing you wear should be waterproof, and especially your boots and pants.
 The better waterproofed you are, the better protected against cold you will be, and the better your options and range of mobility if you ever decide to, say, slide down a snowy slope for the fun of it (speaking from experience).